 Pick up a clean, unwashed farm fresh egg and roll it around between your oiled, gloved hands to coat the egg thoroughly with a thin layer of mineral oil.

 Place oiled egg back into egg carton, repeating with all of the eggs, until the whole carton is oiled.
 (You can coat several eggs with a single dab of mineral oil!)
-Close it up, and let it dry.
+[EDIT: I now line my cartons with a rag or paper towel to collect any oil drippings.
+This works much better, and protects the cartons.
+I let them air dry on a counter or on the table for a couple days before closing them up.]

 That’s it!
 This is the easiest way to preserve your eggs for long-term shelf life!
 Oiled eggs will be good at room temperature (not extreme temps, of course) for 8 to 9 months!
 So next time you buy eggs from a local farm, or harvest from your own hens, use mineral oil to preserve them!
 If you sell your eggs, your customers will be in awe at their beauty and long-term shelf life.